Many-body delocalization from embedded thermal inclusion: Brickwork

 The flip-flop are applied on all the even and all the odd bonds consecutively and all unitaries are constructed using a timestep $\tau=0.1$, see Fig.~\ref{fig:diagram2}.
 Since the exact state is kept in the time-evolution there is no need to restrict to initial states that are weakly entangled.
 Consequently, we can efficiently extract the infinite temperature spectral function of local observables by approximating the ensemble average by an expectation value in a Haar random state.
 Consider the ZZ-correlation function of the $n$th spin:

-Using the fact that all Pauli's are traceless and projectors are idempotent, this can be rewritten as
+Using the fact that all Pauli's are traceless and projectors are idempotent, this can be rewritten as:

-where $P_{\uparrow}=(1+\sigma^z_n)/2$ projects the $n$th spin to the up state, $\left| \psi_\uparrow(t) \right> =U_t P_{\uparrow} \left| \psi \right>$ and the average should be understood as averaging over Haar random states $ \left| \psi \right>$.
+where $P_{\uparrow}=(1+\sigma^z_n)/2$ projects the $n$th spin to the up state, $\left| \psi_\uparrow(t) \right> =U_t P_{\uparrow} \left| \psi \right>$, and the average should be understood as averaging over Haar random states $ \left| \psi \right>$ (see for example also expressions S1-S6 in Ref. \cite{Richter2021RandomCircuits} for further explanation).
 Because the variance of the estimator in expression~\eqref{eq:haar} is suppressed by the Hilbert space dimension, one needs very few samples to obtain a good estimate of $S(t)$.
 In the results that follow we restrict ourselves to a single sample, since we average over 500 disorder realizations anyway.

 The results are summarized in Fig.~\ref{fig:spectrum}, which shows the correlation function $S(t)$ for a spin in the middle of the strong disorder region.
 Results are presented for disorder ranging from $W=4-8$ for systems with and without biased sampling.
 In absence of rare regions there is some some slow decay for the weaker disorder values, while it becomes hard to distinguish decay from the noise over the accessible time at large disorder.
 As before, we observe a pronounced decay in the correlation function when the rare region is present.
 Multiple timescales seem to be involved in the problem from a damped oscillation at frequency $J$, coming from the local flip-flops to a slow decay at long times.
 This makes it hard to come up with a nice scaling function.
 Nonetheless, it seems the spectral function exhibits some universal behavior in this regime, see lower panel of Fig.~\ref{fig:spectrum}.